Show All Answers

 Although it may not be necessary to have the Historic District Commission review items excluded from the Commission’s responsibility, please feel free to present your ideas to the commission.
 Over time it would help everyone in the District plan for growth and change.
 Watertown Historic District Ordinance

+The Historic District Commission hopes you find the schedule of meetings and hearings helpful in planning.
+We believe in Watertown’s unique identity and are committed to helping property owners within the Historic District.
 If you have any questions about your property and the Mount Auburn Street Historic District, please call the office of the Preservation Agent at (617) 972-6473.
-2009 Meeting Schedule

-A mortgage survey is not a plot plan.
-The mortgage plan is usually prepared by the mortgage holder for their puposes and a copy given to the homeowner.
+A plot plan is a drawing of your property prepared by a professional land surveyor.
+The plot plan will show the lot area, the dimensions of the structure, and setbacks to the lot lines on all sides of the property.
+For more information: Massachusetts Association of Land Surveyors & Civil Engineers www.malsce.org A mortgage survey is not a plot plan.
+The mortgage plan is usually prepared by the mortgage holder for their purposes and a copy given to the homeowner.
 They usually contain disclaimers such as, "not to be used to locate property lines".

 In order ensure the Town’s compliance with the Federal Fair Housing Act and the Americans with Disabilities Act; the town has implemented a new permit application process to streamline the review of instances where an accommodation is necessary for an individual’s or individuals’ disability.
 Below are links to the staff memorandums to the Commission on Disabilities, Application and Process Flow Chart, and the Reasonable Accommodation Questionnaire/ Application.